CLUB INSTITUTES NEW DISCOUNTED DUES STRUCTURE

 5.05 Ratification ‐ Immediately after the conclusion of an applicant’s New Member Introduction, the applicant is escorted from the Monthly Assembly Meeting area by the Sergeant at Arms or other designated Assembly representative.
 The Assembly then discusses the applicant’s application and votes on whether or not to grant membership.
 If approval is granted, the applicant is escorted back into the meeting room, membership is conferred, and the new member is presented his name badge.
 In the event that an applicant’s membership is not approved, the application fee shall be returned to the applicant.
 Applicants who are denied membership may reapply for membership after ninety days.
 Application for membership is an agreement to support the Bylaws of the Assembly.

-The next meetion of the SAM Assembly 138 Alliance of Illusionists will be held on Thursday February 18 at 7:00 pm, the Illusion Warehouse, 3917 McCart Avenue, Fort Worth.
+The Thursday March 18 Monthly Assembly Meeting of the SAM Assembly 138 Alliance of Illusionists will meet at 7:00 pm, the Illusion Warehouse, 3917 McCart Avenue, Fort Worth.
 The store is located about three blocks north of Seminary Drive and across the street from the Rosemont Middle School.
-The main core activity for the meeting will be announced soon in this textbok and via email.
-Members not comfortable with a face-to-face meeting may attend the meeting via Zoom.

 Join Zoom Meeting